chiiya-chan/jillBOT/index.md

 > One major problem though, is that I cannot figure/have not figured out a way to make it more customizable.
 I will be working with some others who know how to manipulate cloud data and figure out this issue.
 I did code her using Javascript and it is indeed not as good in cloud storage manipulation.
 But in any case, I will find a way to resolve this issue.

 > Finally, the part that I am partly not at fault - announcements.
 I will be devising a way to send announcements to all servers when commands are updated or when issues are found, etc. It however only became an issue because top.gg would not let me post my announcements on her site.
 This is exactly why I want a Website, but I am not confident I can host that, so I will find a way later.
+For now, Git is the best I can offer.

 ### Support or Contact